 Torn ear lobes also called split ear lobes can also happen during fights and other trauma.
 The repair of the deformity is relatively straight forward and can be easily done in the office just using local anesthesia.
 The surgical area is first cleansed and sterilized with the appropriate anti microbial agent.
 The skin cleft between the two sides of the split is then removed.
 The remaining lobule is split into four parts.
 The lobule is then recreated using very fine sutures that are placed in the front and back of the ear lobe.
 I remove the sutures at two stages in weekly intervals in order to maximize strength and aesthetics at the same time.
 There is little to no post operative discomfort.
 You can even go right back to work immediately after the procedure is completed.

-I do not recommend piercing the ear for at least one year after the repair.
+I do not recommend piercing the ear for at least six months to one year after the repair.
 This allows the scar to mature and to achieve maximum strength with healing.
 The ear should also not be pierced in the same location where it was repaired.
 This scar is not as strong as the native tissue and will tear much more easily than if the piercing was done in a new position.
 Finally, I do not recommend that you wear anything more than studs for extended periods of time.
 Wearing heavy or dangling earrings for a long period of time will result in a split and torn ear lobe again.
 I can pierce your ear for you in one year when the healing is complete.